andreaglopez/andreaglopez/README.md

 ## Hi there 👋

-I'm Andrea Gil-Lopez(she/her), a current sophomore at Rutgers University double majoring in Computer and Political Science.
+I'm Andrea Gil-Lopez(she/her), a current junior at Rutgers University double majoring in Computer and Political Science.